Diego81/omnicontacts/README.md

  Facebook, Gmail and Hotmail support OAuth 2.0.
 In order to use OmniContacts, it is therefore necessary to first register your application with the provider and to obtain client_id and client_secret.

+## Contribute!
+Me (rubytastic) and the orginal author Diego don't actively use this code at the moment, anyone interested in maintaining and contributing to this codebase please write me up in a personal message ( rubytastic )
+I try to merge pull requests in every once and a while but this code would benefit from someone actively use and contribute to it.

+## Gem build updates
+There is now a new gem build out which should address many issues people had when posting on the issue tracker.
+Please update to the latest GEM version if you have problems before posting new issues.

 ## Usage

 Add OmniContacts as a dependency: